adeenamoghni/p8105_hw5_am6592/HW5.md

 As seen from the graph, the sample mean for all samples starts off lower than sample means of rejected samples when $\mu$ is lower.
-This is because $\mu$ is closer to 0, which is what we are comparing against in our t tests (i.e. the null hypothesis state $\mu$ = 0).
-Thus, only the samples that have sample means that fall within the rejection region (samples with sample means that are extremely high or extremely low) will be rejected.
+This is because $\mu$ is closer to 0.
+Thus, only the samples that have sample means that fall within the rejection region (samples with means that are extremely high or extremely low) will be rejected.
 As $\mu$ increases, the likelihood of sample means falling within this rejection region increases, and as seen in the previous graph, the proportion of samples that are rejected reaches 1.
 Because of this, the average of all sample means and the average of rejected sample means overlap as $\mu$ increases to 4, 5, and 6.

 ## Problem 3